 Lynton came to public attention in 2013 on MasterChef Australia.
 Dubbed “The Stockman”, he was the series runner-up and made the most of the opportunities it delivered.
 He became the face of Earth Hour Australia and hosted its documentary, Appetite for Change, focussing on the difficulties farmers are facing due to climate change.
 He was also involved in Tourism Australia’s initiative, Restaurant Australia, cooking for the Duchess of Cornwall in London on Australia Day 2015.

 In 2016 Lynton released his debut cookbook, Outback Pantry, and hosted his first episodes of A Taste of Travel and My Market Kitchen, which is currently in its third season on Channel 10.
 Based in Melbourne, Lynton has worked as an ambassador for Queen Victoria Market and Foodbank Victoria.
 When he’s not sourcing fresh ingredients for his catering and recipe development work, he’s planning his next food and travel adventure.

 Lynton was recently head chef at Melbourne eatery Westwood.
 He hopes to one day open his own restaurant, highlighting the indigenous flavours he grew up with.
 Through his family’s connections with the land, he has a strong reputation in Australian media as a key advocate for Aussie farmers.

-Lynton is actively taking on new proposals and partnerships and for any further information please get in touch via the contact form or Karen Lateo of Entree Management.
+Lynton is actively taking on new proposals and partnerships and for any further information please get in touch via the contact form and lets have a chat.